48302-DiogoJesus/octoflows/_CODE_TODO.md

 - Implement similar WUKONG algorithms
     - GEMM

+- Make compute() return a Future so that users can execute multiple independent workflows in parallel and grab their results can test on wordcount, image_transform, gemmm

 - Can I currently support a workflow where image is divided into fixed chunks, MULTIPLE transformations (separate "DAGTasks") are applied to each branch and then fan-in to build final image

 - Add tests for asserting node count and final result of new workflows: tree reduction, gemm, wordcount, image_transform, svd